wbic16/SQ/README.md

 SQ is a modern database, written from the ground-up to take advantage of Phext: 11-dimensional plain hypertext.
 Like normal SQL databases, it has two pronunciations: "esque" and "S-Q".

 # Getting Started
 SQ leverages Rust and libphext as a core data store.
 All database primitives in SQ are built in terms of phext.
+For more information about the phext encoding format, refer to https://phext.io.

+## SQ Design Philosophy

+SQ is a complete ground-up rewrite of database concepts.
+It probably doesn't have features you expect from a database.
+What it does offer is simplicity and performance.
+SQ is designed to mirror computer architecture in 2025, not 1970.
+Databases are stored in phext files using variable-length scrolls.
+Essentially, everything in a phext database is a string.

+Note: Indexing is not yet implemented - performance has not been optimized yet.

 ## Basic Commands